Jeunese/jeunese.github.io/docs/ux-writing.md

 	- Wrap the label to multiple lines, if necessary.
 	- Align the UI element with the fist line of the label.

 A toggle provides users with a choice between the two mutually exclusive states of a boolean value.
 A user should be able to make selections with only a screen reader and keyboard.
 To this end, they should be able to:

-- Understand the current state of the selection
+- Understand the current state of the selection.
-- Tab through a set of options and navigate between options using the arrow keys
+- Tab through a set of options and navigate between options using the arrow keys.
-- Use the spacebar to select and deselect an option
+- Use the spacebar to select and deselect an option.

 ### Buttons